petervanhuisstede/slate/source/index.html.md

 Etter concentrates on the language parts of C that an engineer needs to solve typical engineering problems.

+Because C is a small language, concentrating on the topics concerning engineering and problem solving results in a condensed text that presents a minimal viable way for writing useful programs.

+Here we use the structure of "Introduction to C" published in 1998, with 121 pages a small programming book indeed, to explore the Python programming language.

 ## An Engineering Problem-Solving Methodology